How to scan whole Internet 3.7 billion IP addresses in few minutes?

-Cyber security audit and ethical hacking training professionals normally use scanner to scans the networks.
-Scanning every IP address on the internet isn’t an easy job, and if you don’t have the resources of a botnet, a single scan can take months.
-If you want to take snapshots of the internet it will be very difficult, because doing a network scan of the whole thing has typically taken weeks or months to complete.
-However this is now possible explains cyber security services expert with the help of new tools like ZMap Masscan and other tools.
+Cyber security audit and ethical hacking training professionals normally use scanner to scans networks.
+Scanning every IP address on the internet isn’t a very easy job, and if you don’t have the resources of a botnet, a single scan can take months.
+If you want to take snapshots of the internet it will be very difficult, because doing a network scan of the whole thing typically takes weeks or months to complete.
+However this is now possible, explains cyber security services experts, with the help of new tools like ZMap Masscan and others tools.
 In this article we will be covering different advance port scanning tools.

 ZMap is designed to execute widespread scans of the IPv4 address space or large portions of it.
-It is a very powerful tool for cyber security services researchers, and you can scan the entire IPv4 address space by using its high rate of 1.4 million packets per second.
+It is a very powerful tool for cyber security services researchers.
+You can scan the entire IPv4 address space by using its high rate of 1.4 million packets per second.
 ZMap can’t replace general-purpose mappers like Nmap, which is excellent for scanning sub-networks in depth.
-ZMap is intended to do a shallow scan - typically of a single port or service - of the entire internet, or at least the IPv4 internet, from a single, dedicated computer, in under an hour.
-Ame Wilson, cyber security audit services consultant mentions that ZMap is proficient of scanning the IPv4 public address space over 1300 times faster than the Nmap.
+ZMap is intended to do a shallow scan – typically of a single port or service – of the entire internet, or at least the IPv4 internet, from a single, dedicated computer, in under an hour.
+Ame Wilson, cyber security audit services consultant, mentions that ZMap is proficient of scanning the IPv4 public address space over 1300 times faster than Nmap.

 ZMap is able to work so fast because it uses cyclic multiplicative groups.
 ZMap has been designed to achieve parallelism and performance.
 First, ZMap is completely stateless, which means that it does not maintain status per connection.
-In place of maintaining a big list of probes it's sent, and the time they've been out there, and how much longer it should wait for each one, and thoroughly updating the list with every acknowledged response, ZMap just use cyclic multiplicative group to avoid all this explains Ame Wilson, cyber security audit services consultant.
+Instead of maintaining a big list of probes, it’s sent.
+During the time they’ve been out there, and however much longer it should wait for each one, and while thoroughly updating the list with every acknowledged response, ZMap just use cyclic multiplicative group to avoid all this, explains Ame Wilson, cyber security audit services consultant.

 Second, ZMap sends in parallel as many probes as the network bandwidth permits, in order to attain the maximum rate possible.
-Normally all the probes are sent in a pseudo-random order, so that’s if lot of people do scan together there is no DDOS attack, this way the probability to overload a single network is greatly reduced.
+Normally all the probes are sent in a pseudo-random order, so that’s if lot of people scan at the same time there is no DDOS attack.
+This way the probability to overload a single network is greatly reduced.
 Although each successive probe follows a strict algorithmic sequence, the IP numbers randomly bounce around the IPv4 address space.
-Thus, we don't get thousands of probes delivered in on a single subnet at the same time.
+Thus, we don’t get thousands of probes delivered in on a single subnet at the same time.

 Because of these reasons with ZMap we can scan about 3.7 billion addresses available for use in IPv4 addresses, in an hour thus ZMap really can crawl across the entire internet.

 By default, ZMap will execute a TCP SYN scan on the particular port at the maximum rate possible.
-A more different configuration will be to scan 10,000 random addresses on port 80 at a maximum 10 Mbps and can be run as follows:
+A more different configuration will be to scan 10,000 random addresses on a port 80 at a maximum 10 Mbps and this can run as follows:

 You can also use ZMap to scan specific subnets or CIDR blocks.
 For instance, to scan only 10.0.0.0/8 and 192.168.0.0/16 on port 80, run: